jacoby/jacoby.github.io/_posts/2021-11-16-i-will-replace-you-with-a-small-shell-script.markdown

 > "I thought you said you could just read his brain electronically," protested Ford.
 > "Oh yes," said Frankie, "but we'd have to get it out first.
 It's got to be prepared."
 > "Treated," said Benjy.
-> "Diced".
+> "Diced."
 > "Thank you", shouted Arthur, tipping up his chair and backing away from the table in horror.
-> "It could always be replaced," said Benjy reasonably, "if you think it's iimportant."
+> "It could always be replaced," said Benjy reasonably, "if you think it's important."
 > "Yes, an electronic brain," said Frankie, "a simple one would suffice."
 > "A simple one!" wailed Arthur.
 > "Yeah," said Zaphod with a sudden evil grin, "you'd just have to program it to say _What?_ and _I don't understand_ and _Where's the tea?_ Who'd know the difference?"